30+ Cottage Flowers To Grow And Love

 Calibrachoa

-Calibrachoa are often referred to as million bells and are beautiful cascading flowers that pair well with petunias.
-Plant them in full sun in window boxes, planters and hanging baskets.
-Enjoy them all season long by gently removing spent blooms.
+Calibrachoa, often referred to as million bells, are cascading flowers that pair well with petunias.
+Plant them in window boxes, planters and hanging baskets.

 Passionflower